AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 is not declaring `customer_id`, it's using (or instancing) an already-declared field for `customer_id`.
-Similarly, if I have a family of objects, all with a `rese`' method, that's not umpteen methods with a 'clash' of names, it's one method with umpteen instances.
+Similarly, if I have a family of objects, all with a `reset` method, that's not umpteen methods with a 'clash' of names, it's one method with umpteen instances.
 (And I might create a family of record structures to describe each object, and store the `reset` method within it.)

 What's more, the Haskell 98 field selector (auto-created from the data decl) is half-way to what we want.
 It's a function: